DEVELOPMENT OF DUKKHA'S MEANING TO SUFFERING

 There is certainly more to say about Jesus's suffering, but I think that is enough to put in perspective the following rather bland even simplistic ideas on suffering recorded in Buddha's First Noble Truth.

-3. If you are UNSURE and think maybe suffering is what Buddha meant – then i think this is because you have already read the texts and been influenced by their present interpretations.
-The following is only really relevant for people who already know the texts.
+3. If you are UNSURE and think maybe suffering is what Buddha meant – then i hope you are open minded enough to study the texts where suffering is dicussed.

 The First Truth